What Is CTE?

 But in recent years, CTE has been found in other athletes, most notably former football and hockey players.
 You may have read in the news about NFL players, like Junior Seau, who were diagnosed with the disease after their deaths.
 Although doctors can suspect CTE, they can’t confirm the diagnosis until they autopsy the brain.

 Others, including military veterans who’ve had a head injury, are also vulnerable to the disease.
 But people who play or have played contact sports such as football, ice hockey, and rugby face the highest risk.
 Those who take part in activities on a road or concrete, like cycling, rollerblading, or skateboarding, also have a higher chance of CTE.

 Kids and their parents should also be alert.
 Children who play these sports may have higher odds of getting a serious brain injury than even pro athletes.
-Youth football players take hits to the head nearly equal to that of college players -- and a child’s brain is less insulated than an adult’s, leaving the brain cells more sensitive to the shock of concussions.
+Youth football players take hits to the head nearly equal to that of college players – and a child’s brain is less insulated than an adult’s, leaving the brain cells more sensitive to the shock of concussions.
 Some soccer leagues have banned "heading" the ball.

 Kids and higher-level athletes should take some steps to lower their chances of getting a concussion: